And who do we have here ?

 At number 8 Bath Street was Herbert Bostock – formerly a coalminer but now a grocer and confectioner.
 He was the son of lacemaker William and Sarah (nee Henshaw) and in August 1877 had married Harriet Trueman, daughter of Durham Ox landlord John and Ann (nee Cope).
 His younger brother Owen had married Sarah Trueman, sister of Harriet, in July 1874.

-In September 1881 Herbert was granted a licence to sell beer on his refreshment house premises – from his father-in-law’s brewery? – provided they were for consumption on the premises.
+In September 1881 Herbert was granted a licence to sell beer on his Bath Street refreshment house premises – from his father-in-law’s brewery? – provided they were for consumption on the premises.
 By 1891 the shop had been renumbered as 17.

 Two Bath Street cottages.